arifuddincoder/postgresql/README.md

 # remove user
 DROP ROLE user1;

+# Connection between user and database
+GRANT CONNECT ON DATABASE test1 TO user1;

 # create table
 create table test_table (name varchar(50))

 # check table
 \d

+# Insert into table
+insert into test_table(name) values('Kamal');

+# check data into table
+select * from test_table;

+# giving access all privilege to the table
+grant all privileges on test_table to user1;
 ```

 ---